 Graduate Studies Consultants

-Kaia is a Ph.D. candidate in Educational Studies at EMU and is writing her dissertation on the topic of writing pedagogy in secondary schools.
-She attended EMU for her BA and McMaster University in Canada for her MA.
-Kaia has worked as a consultant for the UWC for a few years and a teacher of written composition at a community college, and she loves talking with and learning from all kinds of writers.
-She is also interested in equitable education and educational technology.
-While much of Kaia's life revolves around writing and teaching, she also enjoys creating art, cooking and baking, caring for houseplants, and spending time with her cat.
+Kaia earned her Ph.D. in Educational Studies at EMU and wrote her dissertation on the topic of secondary-level teachers' writing pedagogy and identity.
+She attended EMU for her BA as well and McMaster University for her MA.
+As a consultant for the UWC for a few years, in her work with newcomers in a public library, and as a former writing teacher, Kaia loves talking about language and learning from all kinds of writers.
+She is also passionate about equitable and accessible education.
+While much of Kaia's life revolves around writing and language, she also enjoys creating art, cooking and baking, caring for houseplants, and spending time with her cat.

 Master of Arts in Written Communication: The Teaching of Writing; Bachelor of Arts in English Language with a minor in Journalism